hanesh-work/student_dropout_prediction_DataMiningApproach/README.md

 - Standardized numerical variables with `StandardScaler`.
 - Addressed class imbalance with `SMOTE-ENN`.

-This preparation helped the model focus on meaningful retention patterns instead of being biased toward the majority class [file:3].
+This preparation helped the model focus on meaningful retention patterns instead of being biased toward the majority class.

 ---

 ## Analysis Approach

-The analysis was divided into two parts: exploratory diagnostics and predictive modeling [file:3].
+The analysis was divided into two parts: exploratory diagnostics and predictive modeling.

 ### Exploratory Diagnostics